Attitude Adjustment

 • Many successful people never learn to appreciate their victories.

-• In fact, most successful people fail to carry on to more successes because they became too happy.
+• In fact, most successful people fail to carry on to more successes because they become too satisfied with their lives.

 • Don’t expect commendation for what you did.